hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 ### Technical Design

 The client protocol needs to support job uploading.
 So that non-java clients can also upload jet jobs.
-For this purpose two new messages are added to client protocol
+For this purpose two new messages are added to client protocol.
+These messages should be sent to the same member in a cluster since they are logically related

 1. uploadJobMetaData
 2. uploadJobMultipart